What is a WheelWally made of?

 Interestingly, your bed liner may already have penetrations (at tie-down locations, for example) and may already be trapping grit and moisture against the metal bed.
 So what are your options?
 You could remove your bed liner completely, you could convert to a spray-on bed, or you could choose a different bike rack system that does not require any drilling or at least limits drilling to higher up on the rails.

-The most time-consuming step is “layout”.
+Assembly is quick, maybe 15 minutes or so, and you only do this once.
+Layout is the most time-consuming step.
 Layout is finding the exact location for your WheelWally, the hba’s, and the tba’s.
 Spend as much time as you need to make sure your layout (both above and below the truck bed) works well.
-Actual assembly and installation steps take about an hour.
+Installation takes about an hour.
+It takes longer if you’re in a hurry.
+Bike attachment is fast.
+Watch the Short Video.

 Does the WheelWally have a locking feature?